rhbourke/wireframe-renderer/README.md

 ![IMG-0805](https://github.com/rhbourke/wireframe-renderer/assets/3631484/5584c375-a714-4ba1-bbe9-811a0e86d9eb)

 It really doesn't actually get much more complicated than this.
 We can always define our origin as the center of rotation, so we will always have one point that hasn't moved.
 We just perform calculations like this for each vertex and connect them up later.
-Even in three dimensions, it is conceptually about the same.
+Even in three dimensions, it is conceptually about the same even though it can get much harder to follow.
 I recommend breaking out a whiteboard or using scratch paper and working things out in 2D if you run into problems.
 The Wikipedia page above about rotation matrices just provides a way to streamline those calculations.
 You might be able to see how the 2D rotation matrix is derived just from the whiteboard example.

 For further reading, I really like [this page](https://bvisness.me/desmos/) which details at a high level the process of making a more sophisticated 3D renderer in Desmos, the online graphing calculator.